 When God originally gave Abram the eternal election he had promised many descendants Gen 12:2.
 But several years had passed.
 Abram cried out to God, “I shall go without children” Gen 15:2.
 The Hebrew word for “go” here is holekh, a poetic use of the root hlkh, walk.
 Abram used it to mean that he would die, go forth from the earth, without children.
 It is the same root from which we get halakh, he walked, which refers to Moses leading God’s people Israel to the promised land of Canaan.
 Even more important, this root hlkh gives us halakha, the way, the 613 mitzvot that led Israel on its pilgrim journey toward everlasting life.
 Jesus declared, “I am the way, and the truth, and the life” Jn 14:6.
 “I am the Halakha.”

 We recall that God’s people Israel had to cross a body of water, the Red Sea Ex 14:22, before they could receive God‘s law and promised land.
-They were the descendants of Abram the Hebrew, ha’ivri, “the Hebrew” Gen 14:13, the one who crossed, from la-avor, to cross, as on a journey.
+They were the descendants of Abram, ha’ivri, “the Hebrew” Gen 14:13, the one who crossed, from la-avor, to cross, as on a journey.
 The common Hebrew root is avr.
 The Septuagint translates ha’ivri as ho perátes, the one from beyond.
 This is what it means to be a Hebrew, one who has crossed over from doing his own will to doing God’s will.

 Biblical Hebrew has about 20 different words to denote sin.
 The usual rabbinic term is avera, from the same root meaning to cross over.
 One who sins crosses in the opposite direction, becoming less ivri, less Hebrew.